 It was exactly thirty-eight minutes into the Ravenclaw-Hufflepuff game, and she had already shouted enough profanities to make a dementor blush.

-The fifth year Chaser who was the recipient of her threat was speeding across the pitch, Quaffle in hand.
-His flight didn't last for long, however, before a Bludger struck him in the side.
+The fifth year Chaser who was the recipient of her threat sped across the pitch, Quaffle in hand, but his flight didn't last for long before a Bludger struck him in the side.

 Rona slammed her fists down, fury silencing her ears to the rest of the commentary.
 She promptly jabbed Penny to her right.
 "Did you see that?
 He "

-"Yeah, yeah," Penny said, waving a hand at her dismissively.
+"Yes, yes," Penny dismissed, waving a hand at her.
 Her eyes didn't stray from the game.